Better Me

 Healthy hydration is more than more than just water

-Water is just part of the equation.
+The amount of water you drink is just part of the equation.
 Electrolytes are the minerals lost in sweat, including sodium, chloride, potassium and magnesium.
 Among many other things, these minerals help your nerves, muscles, brain and heart to maintain normal function.

 A quick gym workout may not require a sports drink or oral rehydration solution packed with electrolytes.
 But distance running, a long bike ride and other intense activities could leave the body depleted.
 Be aware that some sports drinks are packed with sugar.
 You can also replenish your electrolytes with healthy portions of fruit and vegetables.